LiskHQ/lisk-docs/docs/docs-user/exchanges.md

 # Exchanges

-Lisk(LSK) is available for trading on a variety of <!-- decentralized and centralized --> exchanges.
+Lisk (LSK) is available for trading on various <!-- decentralized and centralized --> exchanges.

 <!-- ## DEX (Decentralized Exchanges) -->